Adelyne Hood: Early life and career

 Hood's musical career began in her teenage years when she was hired to play the violin at weddings and other formal events.
 In the early 1920s, she ventured into vaudeville performances, capturing audiences with her energetic stage presence and unique style that blended folk traditions with vaudeville entertainment.
 Hood often portrayed strong pioneer women through her songs, delving into the challenges and triumphs of frontier life.

 Collaboration with Dalhart and Robison

 A significant turning point in Hood's career came when she collaborated with renowned musicians Vernon Dalhart and Carson Robison.
-Joining forces in the mid-1920s, they formed the Dalhart-Hood-Robinson trio.
+Joining forces in the mid-1920s, they formed the Dalhart-Hood-Robison trio.
 Hood's mastery of the violin and her harmonious vocals perfectly complemented Dalhart and Robison's musical prowess, resulting in a captivating sound that resonated with audiences.

 In 1929, Hood achieved considerable success with the release of her hit song "Calamity Jane."
 The track exemplified her ability to embody the spirit of strong, independent women and became one of her most recognized recordings.
 Throughout the 1920s, she continued to record with Dalhart and Robison, producing numerous memorable tracks.